Tugboats that use a cable hawser

 cable and the doughnut will continue together to the

-there securely.
+jumping out.
 On long trips, the cable is paid

 out a few feet every so often to keep the same place